raphCode/master-thesis-muzero/evaluation.typ

 === The !Coll !G Carchess

+-//I evaluated my proposed !mp modifications on the !g Carchess.
 Carchess is a round-based !coll !mp !g on a grid-like structure.
 Core element of the game are a number of lanes that cross at intersections, as well as traffic lights that can be toggled to control the flow of traffic.